josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 To avoid this problem, import the `HttpClientModule` only in the `AppModule`, the application *root module*.

-If you must guard against this kind of "provider corruption", *don't rely on a launch-time module's `providers`*.
+If you must guard against this kind of "provider corruption", *do not rely on a launch-time module's `providers`*.

 Load the module lazily if you can.
 Angular gives a [lazy-loaded module](guide/ngmodule-faq#q-lazy-loaded-module-provider-visibility) its own child injector.